 The entitlement mindset is the expression of some degree of individual narcissism; narcissism being a potentiality and regressive childhood trait in all of us.
 It is essentially a position that holds the expectation that others, as surrogate parent figures, are there to confirm the specialness and meet the needs of the child.
 And when adopted without insight or awareness, entitlement is invariably marked by passive-aggression and the destructive influence that this necessarily has in relationships, particularly when the self-entitled person is challenged or when intrinsic demands for external supply are not met and the ‘giver’ is then punished for his or her failures to provide.
 Implicit in this are, of course, unrealistic expectations based on an adult assuming the role of a child, and an intolerance of the experience of disappointment, sometimes with extremes of emotional response to it, for example by indulging in self-pity, feeling devastated or suicidal, or acting out destructive rage, often in hidden and passive forms against the source of disappointment.

 People who adopt an entitlement position (and it may be subtle, crude, transient or more permanent) tend to see the world as being there to provide them with what they are owed or can win rather than what they might earn.
-Rather than being criticised or condemned for this, in therapy entitlement must be seen as an inherently dependant, regressive role in life, whereby the person continues to disempower herself relative to external forces.
+Rather than being criticised or condemned for this, in therapy entitlement must be seen as an inherently dependant, regressive role in life, whereby the person continues to disempower herself relative to external forces whilst convincing herself otherwise.
 This self-defeating stance can be worked with in therapy – assuming the patient to be amenable to the work – when discussed openly and honestly in the patient’s best interests.
-However, in reality patients will often vigorously defend against challenges to this position due to the inherent vulnerability and very inflexible mindset driving it.
+However, in reality patients will often vigorously defend against challenges to this position due to the inherent feeling of vulnerability and very inflexible mindset driving it.

 At the pathological end of the spectrum is, of course, narcissism as clinically-defined, which is in essence a form of childhood-based self-loathing and inner emptiness that seeks compensatory balance in self-aggrandisement and self-entitlement.
 In this form, the self-fulfilling nature and vicious circularity of narcissism tends to mean that narcissistic persons either don’t seek out or don’t maintain any genuine or lasting committment to psychotherapy work.
 Those who have more openly dependent attachment styles can do the reverse, staying in therapy for years where enough supply is provided and/ or there is sufficient room for destructive behaviours to be accommodated or acted out in secret.
 Neither of these is, in my opinion, a healthy approach or solution, and indulging it in therapy without examining its function with the patient is disempowering to them.
 Instead, developing personal authenticity, candid discussion, resolving old conflicts and recognising childhood needs in their proper context is the more empowering route to take in the therapeutic process.